| BOTTICELLI - ADORATION OF THE MAGI -

 were also in Los Angeles and the west coast of the United

-the Spanish control the west, the French controled the middle
+the Spanish control the west, the French controlled the middle

 of the country and all the way to the east coast in Canada and